benjguin/UnlockLuxury/doc/AzureLinux.md

 You can manage most of the things from the [portal](http://portal.azure.com) which works from most HTML 5 browsers.

-If you prefer to do everything from the command line, you can download and install the xplat-cli command line from azure.com, downloads, and search for "Azure command-line interface".
+If you prefer to do everything from the command line, you can download and install the Azure command line interface (Azure CLI) from azure.com, resources, downloads, and search for "Azure command-line interface".

 ###prepare your SSH key

+If you already have your SSH keys, you may skip this.

 On Windows, we'll use a bash command line prompt to generate keys and access to the VMs thru ssh.
 This documentation as been tested with the one provided by the [git client](http://www.git-scm.com/downloads).